As a blogger, people often scratch their heads and wonder what I do for a living. I have a business card that I hand out that says:

 Sometimes, I do choose to get paid.
 But these are clearly defined as sponsored posts.
 Sometimes the content is completely at your discretion.
 Sometimes you’re given a general theme (e.g., write about a woman who’s had a significant impact in your life).
 Sometimes the client wants certains keywords and links in your text.
 Sometimes, they simple want their logo showing they sponsored your post.
 Payment is dependent upon how big your reach is.
 It can range from hundreds to thousands of dollars.
 You’re getting paid not just for your writing but for your audience.

 You can call this sponsored content if you’d like but this is the equivalent to an ad.
 You can let someone post their content on your blog, usually with very specific text and keywords and links.
 I never, ever accept content like this on my blog.
 And they really don’t pay well anyway.
 Plus, it feels icky.

 You can fill up your sidebars, your header, and in between posts with every form of advertising.
 You can use an advertising network or you can sell individual ads.
 I chose to join an ad network as an experiment.
 I think the ads are mostly cool but in an entire year, I think I’ve made enough for one moderate trip to the grocery store.

 6. You can participate in affiliate programs.

 You can sign up for one of many affiliate programs which basically means you get paid a commission on any product someone happens to buy as a result of clicking through your blog.
 Some are better than others in terms of payout and longevity.
 If I were a fashion blogger, it might make sense.
 I talked about these awesome boots I love and if you love them too and buy them, I get a commission.
 It’s a nice system as long as you feel like a blogger is being authentic and not just pushing items that have a high commission.
-I experimented once or twice with affiliate and it was just too much work.
-And it made me feel icky.

 7. You can do freelance writing.